rakutentech/engineering-blog/content/post/azure-monitor-terraform/azure-monitor-terraform.md

 This HCL block will create the table in the associated Log Analytics Workspace using the defined schema.
 Details of schema options can be found in the documentation.

-The documentation for this can be found here: https://learn.microsoft.com/en-us/azure/templates/microsoft.operationalinsights/workspaces/tables?pivots=deployment-language-bicep
+The documentation for this can be found [here](https://learn.microsoft.com/en-us/azure/templates/microsoft.operationalinsights/workspaces/tables?pivots=deployment-language-bicep).

 The next step will be to configure the Data Collection Rule (DCR)